BrickMMO/wic/index.markdown

 The first case study of integrating Workplace Integrated Classroom into a course resulted in the following benefits:

 **Industry Experience**
-Students received a close to industry experience during their first semester of courses.
+Students received a close to industry experience during their first semester.
 This experience is usually restricted to later on in a program and usually without the direct support of their faculty and fellow students.

 **Learning Experience**
 Students learned skills simply by providing them with opportunity to use them in an industry like environment.
 Student self-efficacy in these topics increased at a rate similar or quicker than topics that were taught in a dedicate course using more traditional teaching methodologies.

+**Attendance and Engagement**
+Based on increased student attendance during the **Workshops in Web Development** course and the correlation between attendance and engagement, it can be measured that the level of student engagement increased during the course when the WIC teaching methodology was implemented (Thayer-Smith, 2007).

 ### References

+> <small>Thayer-Smith, R. A. (2007).
+Student attendance and its relationship to achievement and student engagement in primary classrooms. [https://scholarworks.wm.edu/cgi/viewcontent.cgi?article=1928&context=etd](https://scholarworks.wm.edu/cgi/viewcontent.cgi?article=1928&context=etd)</small>

 > <small>What is PBL? (n.d.).
 PBLWorks. [https://www.pblworks.org/what-is-pbl](https://www.pblworks.org/what-is-pbl)</small>